Platform ticket: China

 China Railways ceased to issue platform tickets from 2014.
 At some major stations like Beijing West railway station, a person can still escort a passenger in need by applying for a permit with the escorter's ID card.

 Germany

-In Germany the Royal Prussian Railway was the first carrier to introduce ticket checks outside the trains in 1893.
-Other railways in Germany soon followed.
-Platform checks and tickets were done away with in East Germany in 1970 and in West Germany in 1974.
-In some local transportation networks, they lasted longer; the last one in which they were used was the public transportation in Hamburg, where platform tickets had to be bought to access the platforms without a travel ticket until 2023.
+In Germany, the Royal Prussian Railway was the first carrier to introduce ticket checks on platforms in 1893.
+Other German railway operators soon followed.
+Platform checks and tickets were abolished in East Germany in 1970 and in West Germany in 1974.
+In some local transportation networks, however, they lasted longer.
+The last one in which they were used was the public transportation in Hamburg, where platform tickets had to be bought to access the platforms without a travel ticket until 2023.
 The price was 0.10 euros.